Nunavut: 20th and 21st centuries

 In 2020, Nunavut imposed strict travel regulations in order to prevent an outbreak of the COVID-19 pandemic.
 The government barred entry to almost all non-residents.
-As of October 2020, it was the only place in North America to have had no cases of COVID-19.
-On November 6, 2020, Nunavut confirmed its first case in Sanikiluaq.
+On November 6, 2020, Nunavut confirmed its first case in Sanikiluaq, having previously been the only place in North America to have had no cases of COVID-19.

 Geography

 Nunavut covers 1,836,993.78 km2 of land and 62137 mi2 of water in Northern Canada.
-The territory includes part of the mainland, most of the Arctic Archipelago, and all of the islands in Hudson Bay, James Bay, and Ungava Bay, including the Belcher Islands, all of which were part of the Northwest Territories from which Nunavut was separated.
+The territory includes a substantial part of the mainland, most of the Arctic Archipelago, and the waters and islands of Hudson Bay, James Bay, and Ungava Bay; this includes the distant Belcher Islands and Akimiski Island, which were part of the Northwest Territories from which Nunavut was separated.
 This makes it the fifth-largest subnational entity (or administrative division) in the world.
 If Nunavut were a country, it would rank 15th in area.

 Nunavut has long land borders with the Northwest Territories on the mainland and a few Arctic islands, and with Manitoba to the south of the Nunavut mainland; it also meets Saskatchewan to the southwest at a quadripoint, and has a short land border with Newfoundland and Labrador on Killiniq Island.
 The boundary with the Northwest Territories roughly approximates the tree line in Canada.
-Nunavut shares maritime borders with the provinces of Quebec, Ontario, Manitoba, and with constituent country Greenland, with which it also shares a land border on Hans Island.
+Nunavut shares maritime borders with the provinces of Quebec, Ontario, and Manitoba; these run along the shoreline of those provinces to include the entirety of the involved bays under Nunavut jurisdiction, rather than the usual arrangement of running through the middle of a body of water.
+With Greenland, a constituent country of the Danish Realm, it shares a primarily maritime international border that includes a short land border on Hans Island.